 Are you a recruiter, and sometimes you disappear and stop contacting candidates?
 Do you want to change that and improve the candidate experience?

-Pro tip: use an applicant tracking system to automate your communication, but make it personal as well!
+Use an applicant tracking system to automate your communication, but make it personal as well!
 Effective ATS provides automatic emails with customization and personalization features to improve candidate experience and save time.

-Try out Traffit for free so that you won’t ghost a candidate ever again!
+Try out TRAFFIT for free so that you won’t ghost a candidate ever again!

 1. A candidate got another job